 Learning from home comes with many advantages.
 The flexibility to learn when, where and how you want.
 No classrooms, a healthy work-study balance YET one of the hardest things you will encounter is trying to study in the holidays – especially if you’ve got children.

 Naturally, you want to spend time with your family and do fun activities.
 However, you also need to make time to study so you don’t get behind or miss any deadlines.

 So, what can you do?
 How can you successfully study when your family and children are also off?

-- Be realistic – the honest truth is, you probably won’t get as much done as you normally would when your kids are at school.
-This means, be realistic with your goals and don’t be overly ambitious.
+- Be realistic – the truth is, you probably won’t get as much done as you normally would when your kids are at school.
+This means being realistic with your goals and not being overly ambitious.

 - Meal prep – cook in bulk and freeze what you can.
 TIP: before your next weekly shop, sit down and plan out your meals for the week.
 Once you know what you need, you can order your food online and have it delivered to your house.
-This will save you time from having to do the shop yourself;
+This will save you time from having to do the shopping yourself.

-- Re-think your chores – for instance, how clean does your house really need to be.
-If you know over the hols, you’ll be out a lot seeing family, visiting friends and attending dinners – so will be out of the house a great deal – slow down on your cleaning and give yourself a small break.
+- Re-think your chores – for instance, how clean your house needs to be.
+If you know over the hols you’ll be out a lot seeing family, visiting friends, and attending dinners, slow down on your cleaning and give yourself a small break.

 - Create storage – this tip is useful if you haven’t got a designated space, as you can safely store your materials until the next time, you’re ready to learn.

 As you can see from these initial tips, there are tricks you can use that will enable you to successfully study during the holidays.

 In our next post, we’ll cover more ideas of how to separate your studies from your family time, without having to make sacrifices for either.